STEP Workflow Designer

 Prerequisites

-It is expected that the reader is familiar with the Creating a Workflow topic here.
+The reader should be familiar with the Creating a Workflow topic.

 Overview

-The STEP Workflow Designer has the following primary areas:
+The STEP Workflow Designer has the following primary areas as identified in the image below:

-1. Properties panel for setting ID and Name
+1. Workflow Properties panel for setting ID and Name

 5. Canvas where States and Transitions are defined